coveooss/aws_auth_eks_crd/README.md

 3. Add the git pre-commit hook `poetry run pre-commit install`.
 4. Make your IDE use the virtualenv that was created by poetry.

+To run all tests, use `poetry run pytest`

-To run all tests/linters, use `pre-commit run` after staging your changes
+To manually run all linters, use `pre-commit run` after staging your changes

 ---
 **NOTE**